Mining scams in India: Underpayment of royalties to state

 There is a huge difference in the market price of the ore and the royalty specified by the government as well as faulty measurement mechanisms of amount of ore extracted.
 It was found that 3.5 million tonnes of ore were illegally exported without paying a rupee of royalty to the exchequer, resulting in a loss of about Rs 160.85 billion.
-With ore prices of US$100–120 per ton, 3.5 Million tonnes adds up to about 350–420 Million USD.
+With ore prices of US$100–120 per ton, 3.5 million tonnes adds up to about 350–420 million USD.
 There are proposals to link the royalties to the market price of iron-ore.
 There is also a proposal by the ministry of Environment and Forests to levy a tax.

 Environmental damage

 According to the Lok Ayukta Report, there have been severe ecological changes due to illegal mining.
-Certain species of animals, like the sloth bear, that in the Bellary region have disappeared.
-Medicinal plants from the area do not grow any more.
 The entire system of rain has changed in the district of Bellary.
 It is reported that the entire area surrounding the mining area is denuded of greenery and has no agricultural activity.
+Certain species of animals, like the sloth bear, have disappeared in the Bellary region, and medicinal plants from the area do not grow any more.

 Belekeri port scandal

-Related is the Belekeri port scam where illegally mined ore which had been seized was surreptitiously exported from the port.
+Related is the Belekeri port scam, where illegally mined ore which had been seized was surreptitiously exported from the port.
 Karnataka Chief Minister Yeddyurappa admitted to an illegal iron-ore export racket at Belekeri Port involving 3,500,000 tonnes of iron ore.